Web Ref: 3785

 Explore the Jalon Valley

-The Jalon Valley, also known then as the Vall de Pop, is a walker's paradise.
+The Jalon Valley, also known as the Vall de Pop, is a walker's paradise.
 Discover the many hiking routes that link the 8 villages of the Jalon Valley together.
-Offering some of the best scenery in Spain, there are magnificent mountains which surround the plains of olive trees , vineyards, almond blossom to explore and when it’s time for a rest, stop in one of the local cafes or restaurants in the surrounding villages of the Valley.
+Offering some of the best scenery in Spain, there are magnificent mountains which surround the plains of olive trees , vineyards, almond blossom to explore and when it’s time for a rest, stop in one of the local cafes or restaurants in the surrounding villages.

 Mountain bikes trials